 David’s limelight spans ayat 17-26.
 It starts off with familiar material that combines David’s faith with the sort of supernatural natural praise of nature.
 Its transition into narrative in ayah 21 disorients the reader right away by describing “the adversaries, when they climbed over the wall of his prayer chamber.”
-The word choice and the situation all sound like an assassination attempt is being described, so that you get a Monty Python level of zaniness when these adversaries turn to talk about sheep.
+The word choice and the situation all sound like an assassination attempt is being described, resulting in a zany moment when these adversaries turn to talk about sheep.
 However, this is a fault of Sahih International’s for translating the word khaṣm as “adversaries,” when the situationally more correct word would be “litigants,” a translation along the lines of which most other translations opt for.
-“Adversaries” connotes something more hostile and violent when compared to similar options like “quarrelers,” or “opponents,” and since the object of these people is getting at David your, natural reaction is “they’re gonna kill him.”
+“Adversaries” connotes something more hostile and violent when compared to similar options like “quarrelers,” or “opponents,” and since the object of these people is getting at David, your natural expectation is “they wanna kill him.”
 Situationally, “litigants” is more appropriate in all ways, as it’s accurate to the roles of these wall-climbers and their relationship to each other.
 Hearing “litigants” makes more available to understanding that these people are in quarrel with each other, and not necessarily with David, thus making their shift into dialogue about sheep ownership less of a surprise.

 Notice that the Quran’s convicts David of his guilt, but never mentions the source of the guilt.
-What exactly what David is guilty of, who knows?
+Exactly what David is guilty of, who knows?
 By the text alone you could believe that David was repenting of his own judgement upon the sheep case, suggesting he failed to come to the right conclusion, even though such a repentance would conflict with the tone of the case.
 You’d need to know the biblical story to realize the source and extent of David’s guilt.
 Something of this story was probably in circulation enough around Muhammad’s community, and the Quran is relying upon that context.
 We can speculate reasons as to why the story is presented without actual description of David’s sin.
 For one, David’s affair with Bathsheba is grotesque.
 There is no detail in that story that does not condemn David.
-It’s a particular sin of David’s that, once mined for didactic value, I find often gets diminished in Christian dialogues by the following moral that “God can make good grow even from the ashes of sin.”
+It’s a particular clump of moral failures that, once mined for didactic value, I find often gets diminished in Christian dialogues by the following moral that “God can make good grow even from the ashes of sin.”
 After all, Bathsheba was to be the mother Solomon eventually.
 (Though you know what I think about Solomon.)
-But in the Bible, this sin is the tipping point in David’s life when he transitions from “God’s favored underdog hero” to “sordid, conflicted power-holder.”
+But in the bigger picture of David’s life, this incident is the tipping point when he transitions from “God’s favored underdog” to “sordid, conflicted power-holder.”
 David does not get a glowing outro to his reign, and this often gets downplayed by Christians and Jews since he is so important to our typologies.
 Perhaps by not mentioning the details of David’s sin, the Quran is likewise lessening consciousness of the negative in David’s legacy.
 Moreover, David in this story guides himself to correction, whereas in the Bible Nathan has to outright draw the connection.
 Thus David’s character is more generously painted in the Quran than in the Bible, pulling him into alignment with what Islam considers appropriate in a believer and prophet.
 His sin is less relevant to the story than his repentance.

 I think that David’s response to the case is interesting in the terms of oral storytelling.
 It transitions from David declaring the unjustness of the situation, to a reflection that such unjustness is common in relationships, and a comment that such exceptions are only amongst believers, and that such a subset is few in number.
 I can’t help but note again that this passage is casting shade upon general unbelievers as unjust, but setting my particular sensitivity aside, there is a sort of epiphany occurring in David.
 The words tell an internal story of David realizing that he, in some act of inequity, has placed himself outside the exclusive company of believers.
 This is a passage that I think would be powerful to perform in an oral recitation.
 You could really reflect in your performance of David’s voice the onset of guilt and horror.

 So, was Solomon maiming and slaughtering horses?
 That is how Sahih International renders it, but there is a lot of ambiguity at play.
-This anecdote in the Quran is a case where one has to assume that there was an oral story already in circulation.
+This anecdote in the Quran is a case where one has to assume that there was an oral story already in circulation, whether in culture in from Muhammad’s personal teachings.
 The account here calls upon images and ideas that were probably recognizable to the original listeners (or it expected the listeners to rely on elaboration by Muhammad) as there is considerable clarity and detail missing in the text.